Skip to main content

 Games

-• A team or individual may only play one game during the school week Monday (12:01 am) through Friday (after school).
-This means that if a team competes once Monday through Thursdauy, the second competition must be after the end of the school day Friday or Saturday. *Exception: See exception under Contest Scheduling Rules.
+• A team or individual may only play one game (game or double header) during the school week Monday (12:01 am) through Friday (after school).
+This means that if a team competes once Monday through Thursday, the second competition must be after the end of the school day Friday or Saturday. *Exception: See exception under Contest Scheduling Rules.

 • Games for softball teams and individual(s) are unlimited after the end of the school week.